 A flour duster is a tool for sprinkling flour.
-You can use it to dust surfaces for rolling pastry or kneading dough, dust breads, or dust baking pans.
+You can use it to dust surfaces for rolling pastry or kneading dough, dust bread dough before going into the oven, or dust baking pans.

-It is a set of thick coiled stainless steel wires attached to a steel handle.
-It will be 23 cm (9 inches ) long altogether.
+A traditional design is a set of thick coiled stainless steel wires attached to a steel handle.
+It will be 23 cm (9 inches) long altogether.

 Pressing the handle opens the coils in half.
 You scoop up flour in the opened coils, then release the handle to bring the two sets of coils back together again.
 A spring keeps them both closed together.